Jorge-de-la-Flor/Jorge-de-la-Flor/README.md

   Experiments exploring probabilistic models of noisy sensor measurements.

 * **bayesian-sensor-fusion**
-  Minimal implementations of Kalman filters, particle filters, and multi-sensor fusion.
+  Implementations of Kalman filters, particle filters, and multi-sensor fusion.

 * **robot-perception-lab**
   Probabilistic perception techniques such as occupancy grids and localization.